MicrosoftDocs/architecture-center/docs/example-scenario/blue-green-spring/blue-green-spring-content.md

 1. The GitHub repository also holds a GitHub Actions workflow to build the code changes and perform the necessary quality checks.
 After the code is compiled, the GitHub Actions workflow deploys the latest version to Azure Spring Cloud.
 For this deployment, the GitHub Actions workflow:

     - Determines the current active production environment.
     - Deploys the code to a non-production environment.
-If this environment doesn't exist, it's created.
+If this environment doesn't exist, GitHub creates it.
 At this point, the old version in the production deployment still gets all production traffic.
     - Waits for the deployment to be reviewed and approved.
 This step gives the newly deployed application time to start and warm up.
 Before approval, you can use the non-production URL of the application to verify the new version and ensure that it's ready.
     - Switches the production deployment and the non-production deployment, if you approve the new deployment.
 All production traffic is now routed to the new version of the application.